gnlehc/Libeery-App/README.md

 1. **Sign Up/Login**: Create an account or log in to your existing Libeery account.
 2. **Locker Booking**: Book library sessions and check locker availability for each session.
+3. **Check-In & Check-Out Session**: Allow users to check-in to and check-out from library sessions, ensuring efficient use of library resources and space.
-3. **Book Search**: Search for specific books within the library's collection.
+4. **Book Search**: Search for specific books within the library's collection.
-4. **Event Registration**: Register for events organized by Binus University.
+5. **Event Registration**: Register for events organized by Binus University.
-5. **Stocktaking Assistance**: Assist library staff in the stocktaking process by managing locker keys.
+6. **Stocktaking Assistance**: Assist library staff in the stocktaking process by managing locker keys.

 ## Group Members